 For the Communicate PCD Data hData transaction, the Capability Exchange Profile/path element provides the Device Observation Reporter with the URL for the HTTP POST of the PCD-01 message.
 The Capability Exchange in general also provides the location of any schemas, the form of the document (xml, text, etc.), and the document specifying the standard for the transaction.
 Extension elements can be used to provide additional information.

-3.Z.4.1.3 Expected Actions
+3.13.4.1.3 Expected Actions

 The handling of this message is primarily internal and no expected actions result.
 However, the obtained information is essential in order for the Device Observation Reporter to invoke the RESTful Communicate PCD Data-hData transaction.

-3.Z.4.2 Communicate PCD Data-hData
+3.13.4.2 Communicate PCD Data-hData

 The Communicate PCD Data-hData transaction used in this profile uses RESTful HL7 hData Record Format specified in HL7® Version 3 Standards: Record Data Format Release 1 to transfer the PCD-01 message to the Device Observation Consumer.
 The PCHA H.812.1 Observation upload specification requires that the Device Observation Consumer and Device Observation Reporter Actor support TLS security and oAuth authentication on the hData transport.
 ATNA auditing is an option.